Horiol/calsotchat/README.md

 - [x] Resend failed messages when contact reconnects
 - [ ] Write logs when running in Bundle
 - [x] Make ports dynamics
+- [ ] Mechanism to discover of servers